open-AIMS/ereefs-reef-particle-tracker/README.md

 ## Overview of scripts

 ### 01-download-reef-data.py
 This script downloads the [reef boundaries dataset](https://doi.org/10.26274/vhj5-gr60) used for determining the reef polygons from the label_ids specified in the config.
 Particles are release randomly from within the reef boundary polygon (`06-multi-partilce-flow.py`).
 The reef boundary polygons are also used for plotting.
+This script will automatically skip the download if it has already been done before.

 ### 03-extract-ereefs-reef-data.py
 This script downloads the eReefs data around the selected reefs for the time periods specfied in the config file.
 This uses OpenDAP to download daily files, saved as NetCDF files, organised by the reef label_id and the year.
 If you change the buffer_km then you will need to redo the download.